backusnaur/tsa-transcripts/SmokingKing.md

 **Shinobu:** Even with all those holes in your attacks, I still couldn't beat you in the sumo ring.

 **Smoking King:** I see...
 I guess it's time to turn a new leaf.
-Thank, tough girl.
+Thank you, tough girl.

 **Shinobu:** Why?
 You're still more than tough enough for a sumo wrestler.